tjintranet/CLAYS-POD-Order-Processing-Tool/README.md

 ```

 ### **Repository Database Format**
-The `data.json` file must contain an array of book objects with the complete structure:
+The `data.json` file must contain an array of book objects with the complete structure for XML generation:
 ```json
 [
   {